Noptus/wayve/README.md

 3. Edit `rss_list.csv` to add or remove sources.
 Leave `rss_url` blank when a publisher does not expose a feed—those rows are skipped automatically.
 4. Maintain `members.csv` for a quick reference to your subscriber roster (email, name, join date, interests).
 5. (Optional) Tailor the prompts in `prompts/system_prompt.txt` and `prompts/user_prompt_template.txt` to tweak tone, schema, or audience focus.
+6. Keep `editorial.md` updated with a short, hand-written note — it renders ahead of the numbered articles.

 The script automatically loads `.env` if present, so local runs can rely on environment variables declared in that file.